 Richard Jones’s sombre version of Handel’s Rodelinda, returning to the Coliseum after a three-year break, is a far cry from the frothiness of ENO’s Partenope, which I reviewed back in March.

-Grimoaldo, not content with stealing the throne from rightful king Bertarido, has designs on his queen, Rodelinda, while sidekick Garibaldo sets his cap at her sister-in-law Eduige.
-Missing-presumed-dead Bertarido, meanwhile, delays revealing himself in order to test Rodelinda’s fidelity – with disastrous results.
+Grimoaldo, not content with stealing the throne from rightful king Bertarido, has designs on his queen, Rodelinda; his sidekick Garibaldo, meanwhile, sets his cap at her sister-in-law Eduige.
+Missing-presumed-dead Bertarido delays revealing himself in order to test Rodelinda’s fidelity – with disastrous results.
 There’s plenty in this farrago for Jones, with his trademark pitch-black humour, to get his teeth into.

 Jeremy Herbert’s multi-level set relocates the action to seedy post-war Milan, where Rodelinda dresses as Anna Magnani in Neorealist widow’s weeds.
-Jones’s stagecraft, inventive as ever, incorporates CCTV, Mafia blood ritual, neon, tango, Michelangelo’s Pieta and no doubt much else that I missed.
+Jones’s stagecraft, inventive as ever, incorporates Mafia blood ritual, tango, CCTV, Michelangelo’s Pieta, and no doubt much else that I missed.

 Everything moves at a frenetic pace.
 Doors bang, knives flash; nobody’s still for long in Jones operas (he’s even supplied some treadmills downstage this time).
 I wouldn’t for a moment suggest that performers should stand like statues to sing their arias, like in the old days, but you do begin to crave a bit more gravitas.

 When Jones is good, though, he’s very good.
 The undoubted highlight is the reconciliation duet at the end of Act II: as Rodelinda and Bertarido sing ‘Io t’abbraccio’ (‘I embrace you’), the set slowly divides – sending them in different directions, as if in ironic counterpoint to the text.
 It’s a glorious fusion of music and spectacle, something only live opera can do.

-Rebecca Evans, back in the title role for this production, sings beautifully, from the early bravura arias through to her final haunting lament, ‘Se’l mio duol’.
+Rebecca Evans, back in the title role, sings beautifully, from the early bravura arias through to her final haunting lament, ‘Se’l mio duol’.
 Countertenor Tim Mead makes a charismatic Bertarido, and Spanish tenor Juan Sancho is a wonderfully sleazy Grimoaldo.
 Susan Bickley, Neal Davies and Christopher Lowrey lend strong support in the subsidiary roles, and there’s a sly, non-singing turn from Matt Casey as Rodelinda’s son Flavio.